VindiceCode/SMSFix/Checklists/working-project-checklist.md

    - Files: tests/unit/coreComponents.test.ts, tests/integration/basicFlow.test.ts
    - Success: Core features work together, basic user flow tested and functional

+## Progress Notes
+- Components 1-5 have been completed successfully.
+- Next steps: Focus on implementing Simple Optimization Suggestions (Component 6).

 ## Instructions for Aider
-- This is the master checklist for the SMS Optimization System project.
+- This is the working checklist for the SMS Optimization System project.
-- Create a copy named "Working_Project_Checklist.md" for tracking progress.
-- Modify only the working document when updating progress.
+- Update this document when making progress on tasks.
 - Use SEARCH/REPLACE to update task status: [ ] to [x] for completed tasks.
-- Compare working document against this master before starting new tasks.
+- Compare this document against the master checklist before starting new tasks.
-- Do not modify this master document; it serves as the original reference.
+- Do not modify the master checklist; it serves as the original reference.